Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 #### Ringing feedback

 If preferred, when remote party receives an incoming call, callee can notify caller about received call by calling `sendRingingFeedback` method.
-To enable, `ringingFeedback` feature should be added to `supportedCallFeatures` before starting registration.
+To enable, `isRingingFeedbackEnabled` parameter should be set to YES in  `SMConfiguration` before starting registration.

 When ringing feedback is disabled, SPiDR/Kandy Link sends the Ringing notification to the caller immediately after sending the callStart notification to the callee.